Alogani/NimGo_multithreadingattempt/README.md

 _The advantages and drawbacks are similar than comparing async/await with threads_

 - **Advantages**:
-  - simpler to spawn, simpler to pass data between coroutines
+  - simpler to spawn, simpler to pass data between coroutines and have a result
   - more lightweight on memory
-  - No spawn limit (hundreds of thousands of coroutines can be spawned)
+  - No spawn limit (hundreds of thousands of courintes can be spawned)
   - faster for I/O
 - **Drawbacks**:
   - Code is not running parellelly (Doesn't answer necessarly the same problematics)